 Becoming a parent is a defining moment in life.
-Your world shifts to center around the care of your new baby.
+Your world shifts to center on the care of your new baby.
+That includes exploring life insurance options.

 Here are five simple steps to a good buying decision:

-- 1) Calculate how much life insurance you need.
+- Calculate how much life insurance you need.
+(See Insure.com’s life insurance calculator.)

-- 2) Decide on the most appropriate policy type to meet goals (term life insurance, permanent life insurance, or universal or variable universal life insurance).
+- Decide on the most appropriate policy type to meet goals (term life insurance, permanent life insurance or universal or variable universal life insurance).

 Life insurance is sold in two main forms:

-Choosing a term period is easy: Match the period of time your dependents need your income to the available rate-guarantee periods.
+When choosing a term period, figure out the time your dependents need your income.
 For example, if your children are young and you have decades to go on your mortgage, try 30-year term life.
+If you have 20 years left on your mortgage, you may want to go with a 20-year term policy.

-- Permanent life insurance has a “cash value” account in which you can build up savings.
-Permanent life insurance types include whole life, universal life and variable universal life.
+Permanent life insurance has a “cash value” account in which you can build up savings.
+Permanent life insurance types include whole life, universal life, indexed universal life and variable universal life.

 You’ll receive a financial “illustration” of the potential growth of the cash value account, which can run to 15 or more pages.
 Pay particular attention to the guaranteed death benefit and premium-payment sections, because these columns contain the actual company promises.